marcovarrone/gene-expression-chromatin/README.md

 ## Example script

+### Full pipeline
 A script to automatically execute the whole pipeline for the single-chromosome and shared intra-chromosomal using the breast cancer dataset is provided through the *run_breast_cancer.sh* file.<br>
-Both the expresison and the Hi-C data are automatically downloaded, but the preprocessing of the Hi-C data requires the presence of the juicer tools jar available at https://github.com/aidenlab/juicer/wiki/Juicer-Tools-Quick-Start.
+Both the expression and the Hi-C data are automatically downloaded, but the preprocessing of the Hi-C data requires the presence of the juicer tools jar available at https://github.com/aidenlab/juicer/wiki/Juicer-Tools-Quick-Start.
 The version used in the paper is *juicer_tools_1.13.02.jar*.
 To execute the pipeline using a different version it is sufficient to change the value of the JUICER_PATH variable.<br>
 WARNING: verify that the machine used has the resources required to execute the pipeline.

+### Building a coexpression network
+An example script for generating a coexpression network from the initial RNA-seq data for chromosome 1 and saving the plot of both the coexpression matrix and the adjacency matrix of the coexpression network is provided through the *run_coexpression_breast_cancer.sh* file.<br><br>
+By changing the value of the COEXP_PERCENTILE variable it is possible to select the threshold to consider when a pair of genes is coexpressed ror not.<br><br>
+Since the threshold percentile is compute across all the chromosome.
+The method must compute the coexpression matrices for all the chromosomes first.

+### Building a chromatin network
+An example script for generating the chromatin network from the Hi-C data for chromosome 1 and saving the plot of both the Hi-C matrix and the adjacency matrix of the chromatin network is provided through the *run_chromatin_breast_cancer_sh* file.<br><br>
+It is possible to change the resolution of the Hi-C matrix to extract the links from by changing the value of the RESOLUTION variable (IMPORTANT: choose a value for ORIGINAL_RESOLUTION that is the highest among the options avaiable from juicer that are lower or equal to RESOLUTION).
+Similarly to the coexpression case you can change the thresholding value thorugh the HIC_PERCENTILE variable.<br><br>
+Since the threshold percentile is compute across all the chromosome.
+The method must compute the Hi-C matrices for all the chromosomes first.

+### Predicting the coexpression using the node2vec embeddings
+An example script for predicting the coexpression of chromosome 1 using node embedding extracted with the node2vec algorithm and combined into edge embeddings using the hadamard operator is provieded through the *run_node2vec_chr1.sh* file.<br><br>
+The script contains all the variable required to control the characteristics of the networks to be used, the hyperaparameters of node2vec and the link prediction parameters.